frugnoli75/crypto-investimentos-guia/README.md

 As seguintes fontes foram utilizadas para gerar o material:

-- Binance Academy — Introdução às criptomoedas
+- Binance Academy — What is Cryptocurrency?
-- Binance Academy — Learn and Earn
+- Binance Academy — What is Blockchain and How Does It Work?
-- Investopedia — Cryptocurrency
+- Investopedia — Cryptocurrency Explained With Pros and Cons for Investment.

 Essas fontes fornecem explicações conceituais e educacionais sobre o funcionamento do mercado de criptomoedas.